eniolafarinde/site-unit2-project1-music-playlist-explorer-starter/README.md

       - [*] Title
       - [*] Artist
   - [*] The resulting playlist should display in the grid view.
-  - [*] **VIDEO WALKTHROUGH SPECIAL INSTRUCTIONS:** For ease of grading, please show yourself adding at least two songs to the playlist.

 - [*] **Edit Existing Playlists**
   - [*] Enable users to modify the details of existing playlists.